 Improving cost-efficiency of fisheries research surveys and fish stocks assessments using next generation genetic sequencing methods.

 The state of marine fish stocks in the EU has so far been assessed by experts mainly on the basis of commercial and scientific catches.
-Next-generation genetic sequencing methods promise a more informative and economic approach, largely without the use of fishing gear.
+Next-generation genetic sequencing methods are to be tested for their ability to provide an informative and economic approach compared to traditional methods.

 Sustainable marine fisheries require a regular assessment of the state of fish stocks.
 This assessment is based on various data bases, including the evaluation of commercial and scientific catches, as well as biological observations.